-So in order to do this we need several things.
+So in order to do this, we need several things.
 We need to know the current state of the workflow.
 We need to know how much change of workflow is feasible.
-And The new technology needs to allow for that change in workflow.
+The new technology needs to allow for that change in workflow.
 And there may be limitations due to the extent in which it needs to integrate with existing systems.
-And of course there’s going to be varying willingness of staff to change work habits.
+And of course, there’s going to be varying willingness of staff to change work habits.
 And any clinical decision support needs to take that into account.

-So I think it’s clear that health information technology that’s too far removed from how healthcare providers do their work is going to be rejected. that the developers have to understand and respect that clinical workflow in order to get the HIT to be used.
-However, if it is used, it could potentially streamline and get beyond some routine tasks which could actually improve and increase workflow and may be able to support changes in work brought about by other factors such as a need for better population health management.
+So I think it’s clear that health information technology that’s too far removed from how healthcare providers do their work is going to be rejected, that the developers have to understand and respect that clinical workflow in order to get the HIT to be used.
+However, if it is used, it could potentially streamline and get beyond some routine tasks, which could actually improve and increase workflow and may be able to support changes in work brought about by other factors such as a need for better population health management.

-So in order to deploy it obviously we need to test its accuracy.
+So in order to deploy it, obviously we need to test its accuracy.
 And that starts with extensive literature.
-I should say there is extensive literature and standard training and testing of computer systems in general as well as those evaluating clinical impact of CDS, but little is published on the topic of actually testing the CDS support prior to development and no general consensus exists on what is adequate testing.
+I should say there is extensive literature and standard training and testing of computer systems in general as well as those evaluating clinical impact of CDS, but little is published on the topic of actually testing the CDS support prior to development, and no general consensus exists on what is adequate testing.
 At what point is it ready for deployment?

-So guidelines are rarely precise enough to program into computable formats without further specification So therefore, clinical experts are needed to look at this CDS output.
-And for those of you who try to do this, you look at a guideline, it seems fairly specific but often there’s a lot of other details that have to be added in if you’re going to actually make a computer-based decision support algorithm.
+So guidelines are rarely precise enough to program into computable formats without further specification.
+So therefore, clinical experts are needed to look at this CDS output.
+And for those of you who try to do this, you look at a guideline, it seems fairly specific, but often there’s a lot of other details that have to be added in if you’re going to actually make a computer-based decision support algorithm.
 So one needs to come up with a detailed “rules” document.
-You want this to be reviewed by the clinical expert and then you have to run it in the background and see at shows up and see if each of these recommendations actually make clinical sense.
+You want this to be reviewed by the clinical experts, and then you have to run it in the background and see what shows up and see if each of these recommendations actually make clinical sense.

-So we’ve been working collaboratively with leadership at VISN 21 CDS was in their clinical dashboard. as we said, the dashboard and 21 has the clinical dashboard and displays all the information while patient’s clinical data shows failing performance on say the HEDIS measures such as controlling for blood pressure.
-The CDS is being developed to provide patient specific recommendations such as medication adjustment for necessary lab tests and patient’s are not meeting a performance measure.
-So again I think it’s very exciting possibility here.
+So we’ve been working collaboratively with leadership at VISN 21.
+CDS was in their clinical dashboard.
+The pharmacy, as we said, the pharmacy dashboard in 21 has the clinical dashboard and displays all the information while patients' clinical data shows failing performance on, say, the HEDIS measures such as controlling for blood pressure.
+The CDS is being developed to provide patient specific recommendations such as medication adjustment for necessary lab tests and patients are not meeting a performance measure.
+So again, I think it’s a very exciting possibility here.
 The first step now then is to find out what is actually being done and what is the potential for use.
 And so this was a survey that I’m going to turn over to Anju again to describe.
 So Anju, go ahead.